On the factorisation of the $p$-adic Rankin-Selberg $L$-function in the supersingular case: Regulator formulae

 \begin{lemma} We have

-\end{lemma} \begin{proof} The proof boils down to considering the action of the involution swapping the two Künneth components in cohomology and its relation with the involution interchanging the two components of the fibre product.

-The non-compactified Beilinson-Flach classes live in the cohomology of $\Ell^k\times\Ell^k$ and of $Y_1(N)^2$.
+\end{lemma} \begin{proof} The non-compactified Beilinson--Flach classes live in the cohomology of $\Ell^k\times\Ell^k$ and of $Y_1(N)^2$.
 We regard them and the involved differentials as classes in the cohomology of $Y_1(N)^2$.
 The differential forms are then in the second cohomology group, for which the Künneth isomorphism reads

 Let $s$ be the map that swaps the factors in the tensor product, and $\rho$ the morphism exchanging the two factors of $Y_1(N)^2$.
 Since the isomorphism is induced by the cup product, $s$ and $\rho^*$ differ by a sign that depends on the degree.
 We deduce $\omega_f'\otimes\eta^{\alpha_f} = s(\eta^{\alpha_f}\otimes\omega_f') = -\rho^*(\eta^{\alpha_f}\otimes\omega_f')$.
-Now~\cite[Proposition~5.2.3]{kings.loeffler:rankin-eisenstein1} implies
+Now~\cite[Proposition~5.2.3]{KLZ17} implies